tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/080-autograding-CS.md

 ---
 ## Intent

-Guidelines to develop a reliable automated feedback and grading systems for first year Computer Science (CS) courses, going beyond the simple pass/failing of test cases.
+Guidelines to develop a reliable automated feedback and grading systems for simple coding problems (e.g. as used in first-year Computer Science (CS) courses)', going beyond the simple pass/failing of test cases.

 ## Problem